mir4a/mir4a.github.io/_posts/2015-08-11-day-three-lists-part2.markdown

 categories:
   - blog
   - challenge
-tags: javascript, challenge, abstract, lists, data types, class
+tags: js, challenge, abstract, lists, data types, class
 ---

 Dear diary, today it was hard day and for now it's more questions than answers.
 The current